danchoi/fredit/README.md

 you want to give your collaborator as much control over the front-end as he or she can handle.

-fredit helps you empower capable non-Rails programmers to help your on the front-end of your Rails app, with less overhead.
+fredit helps you empower capable non-Rails programmers to help you on the front-end of a Rails app, with less overhead.
 Just run a fredit-enabled instance of your Rails app on a server that he or she can access through a web browser.
 This fredit-able instance can have its own Rails environment, database, and git branch.